Having a baby is the most natural thing in the world, but it’s different for every woman.

 - an epidural.

-You can find out more about the different types of pain relief from the National Women's Health website.
-A factsheet on Remifentanil Patient-controlled Analgesia (PDF, 24 KB) is available to download.
+You can find out more about Pain relief options on the National Women's Health website.

 When you need help with the birth